 The Anne Ford Scholarship program awards $10,000 each year to a graduating high school senior with documented learning disabilities who plans to pursue a bachelor's degree full time.

 Like the Anne Ford Scholarship, this award is granted by the National Center for Learning Disabilities.
 The Allegra Ford Thomas Scholarship awards $2,500 to a learning-disabled graduating high school senior pursuing an associate's degree or a technical college award.

 Scholarships by Major

-- Scholastic Art and Writing Awards - One of the nation's longest-running programs, the Scholastic Art and Writing Awards provide high school students with millions of dollars in scholarships.
+One of the nation's longest-running programs, the Scholastic Art and Writing Awards program provides high school students with millions of dollars in scholarships.
 The awards are open to artists and writers in several different categories.

-- Harry S. Truman Scholarship Foundation - This federally-managed program awards scholarships to college juniors who are committed to careers in the government or nonprofit sectors.
-The funds can be used for both undergraduate and graduate study.
+This federally managed program awards scholarships to prospective graduate students who are committed to careers in the government or nonprofit sectors.

-- Tylenol Scholarships - Every year, Tylenol gives away hundreds of thousands of dollars worth of scholarships to students who are studying health professions.
+Every year, Tylenol gives away hundreds of thousands of dollars worth of scholarships to students pursuing healthcare degrees.

-- Foundation for Information Technology Scholarships - The foundation sponsors several different scholarships for information technology students.
-Some are national scholarships; others are regional.
+The foundation sponsors several different scholarships for information technology students.
+Some are national scholarships, while others are regional.